Skip to content

 Quick answer

 AC refrigerant is the working fluid that absorbs heat inside your home and releases it outside.
-Modern AC systems are sealed — they should never need recharge unless there is a leak.
+Modern AC systems are sealed, they should never need recharge unless there is a leak.
 If a contractor wants to recharge your refrigerant without finding the leak, get a second opinion.
-The 2026 refrigerant landscape has three active types in HD homes: R-410A (most common, 2010-2024 systems), R-454B (new A2L systems installed 2025+), and R-22 (legacy systems pre-2010, phased out of new production in 2020 — expensive to service).
+The 2026 refrigerant landscape has three active types across our service area: R-410A (most common, 2010-2024 systems), R-454B (new A2L systems installed 2025+), and R-22 (legacy systems pre-2010, common in older Inland Empire neighborhoods like Riverside Wood Streets, San Bernardino Arrowhead, and Mira Loma; phased out of new production in 2020 and expensive to service).
 JCE is certified for all three.

 What it costs